openshift/training/beta-3-setup.md

     osc edit bc ruby-sample-build

 Change the "uri" reference to match the name of your Github repository.
+Assuming your github user is `alice`, you would point it to `git://github.com/openshift/ruby-hello-world.git`.
 Save and exit the editor.

 If you again run `osc get buildconfig ruby-sample-build -o yaml` you should see that the `uri` has been updated.